w3c/wai-media-guide/av-content.md

 ## Introduction
 {:.no_toc}

-This page introduces things to consider when planning, scripting, storyboarding, recording, and producing audio and video.
+This page addresses accessibility considerations when planning, scripting, storyboarding, recording, and producing audio and video.

-Some are indicated as Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)) requirements.
+Some are indicated as Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)) requirements and have links to a separate resource.
+(About [WCAG Standards](/planning/#WCAG-standards) is on a separate page.)
 Others are good practice.

 ## Audio